-Don't get me wrong, a gym membership—if you can afford it—can be easy access to working out, but it can be very expensive in the city.
-So if you can't afford a membership, workout for free in your apartment gym.
+Don't get me wrong, a gym membership—if you can afford it—can be easy access to working out, but it can be very expensive too.
+If you can't afford a membership workout, for free, in your apartment gym.

 I know, I get it, cable is ideal for everyone.
 We all love to sit and watch good tv but what we don't need is a ridiculously high-priced cable bill.